-The Volvo XC70 is an all-weather version of the now-discontinued V70 midsize wagon that boasts all-wheel drive as well as increased ground clearance and SUV-like styling cues.
-The latter two features are mostly for show, however, as the XC70 has never had much in the way of serious off-road hardware.
-What the XC70 has consistently offered is a more sure-footed demeanor in foul weather conditions, and it has become progressively more stylish and luxurious through the years, while maintaining its SUV-grade cargo space and superior reputation for safety.
+The Volvo XC70 was an all-weather version of the V70 midsize wagon that boasted all-wheel drive as well as increased ground clearance and SUV-like styling cues.
+The XC70 never had much in the way of serious off-road hardware, but what the XC70 consistently offered was a more sure-footed demeanor in foul weather conditions.
+It also became progressively more stylish and luxurious through the years while maintaining its SUV-grade cargo space and superior reputation for safety.

-Offered in base, front-wheel-drive 3.2 or uplevel all-wheel-drive T6 trim, the XC70 comes well equipped with alloy wheels, skid plates, roof rails, dual-zone automatic climate control, Bluetooth connectivity and an eight-speaker audio system with satellite radio and an iPod interface.
-The T6 adds bigger wheels, dual exhaust outlets, a power sunroof, leather seating and a "watch dial" instrument cluster.
-Major options include front/rear park assist, a navigation system, heated front and rear seats, a rearview camera and adaptive bi-xenon headlights.
-Of course, there are also available cutting-edge safety features that include adaptive cruise control, a collision warning system and a lane-departure warning system.
+In its final generation, the XC70 was offered in base, front-wheel-drive 3.2 or uplevel, all-wheel-drive T6 trim.
+The base model included alloy wheels, skid plates for added off-road toughness, roof rails and dual-zone automatic climate control.
+Bluetooth connectivity and an eight-speaker audio system with satellite radio and an iPod interface were available from 2012 on.
+The T6 added bigger wheels, dual exhaust outlets, a power sunroof and leather seating.
+Major options included front/rear park assist, a navigation system, heated front and rear seats, a rearview camera and adaptive bi-xenon headlights.
+Cutting-edge safety features including adaptive cruise control, a collision warning system and a lane departure warning system were optional extras.

-The stylish XC70 should please any family that requires all-weather capability, carlike handling and an upscale cabin with plenty of cargo space.
-But with the proliferation of crossover SUV offerings in recent years, there are numerous competing models that boast similar strengths along with better overall performance, particularly compared to the XC70 3.2.
-We'd recommend taking a good look at what the market has to offer before deciding on the XC70, though those who ultimately go with the Volvo likely won't be disappointed.
+In reviews, we noted that the XC70 should please any family that requires all-weather capability, carlike handling and an upscale cabin with plenty of cargo space.
+But with the proliferation of crossover SUV offerings available by the end of its run, numerous competing models boasted similar strengths along with better overall performance, particularly compared to the XC70 3.2.

 If you are looking for older years, visit our used Volvo XC70 page.